S H O N A R E P P E

 Album Creation

-A full nine-track album was created with music producer Ben Seal at The Piggery Studio in Fife.
-The songs were written from the imagined perspective of a wasp (lyrics and melody by Shona Reppe with percussive and creative direction from Tamlin Wiltshire) with inspiration from pop/synth music, spoken word and nods to artists like Gary Numan, Lena Lovitch, Pam Ayres and the Flight of the Concords.
-The result is a collection of playful yet poignant tracks that inform as much as they entertain, setting the tone for a future show that aims to shift perception through music and storytelling.
+In addition to the Walkabout R&D, a full nine-track album was created with music producer Ben Seal at The Piggery Studio in Fife.
+The songs were written from the perspective of a wasp, with lyrics and melodies by Shona Reppe, and percussive and creative direction from Tamlin Wiltshire.
+Inspired by pop/synth music, spoken word, and with nods to artists like Gary Numan, Lene Lovich, Pam Ayres, and Flight of the Conchords, the resulting collection features playful yet poignant tracks that inform as much as they entertain, setting the tone for a future show that aims to shift perception through music and storytelling.

 The 9 tracks recorded include: